ISAITB/docs-services/source/common/index.rst

     * The **message** to add as a text.
     * The message's severity **level** (``ERROR``, ``WARNING``, ``INFO`` or ``DEBUG``).

-It is important to note that the session ID is not necessarily the ID of the test session as defined within the test bed, but rather the session ID that the test service uses to manage its state.
+It is important to note that the session ID is not necessarily the ID of the test session as defined within the Test Bed, but rather the session ID that the test service uses to manage its state.
 Specifically, this is:

-    * For :ref:`validation services<validation>` the actual test session ID used in the test bed.
+    * For :ref:`validation services<validation>` the actual test session ID used in the Test Bed.
     * For :ref:`messaging services<messaging>` the session ID returned with the output of the :ref:`initiate<messaging__operations__initiate>` operation.
     * For :ref:`processing services<processing>` the session ID returned with the output of the :ref:`beginTransaction<processing__operations__beginTransaction>` operation.

-This session ID is included in all calls made by the test bed to the test service, allowing the test service to use it when making the call to add log entries to the test session.
-It is the test bed that then maps these session IDs to the test sessions that are to be updated.
+This session ID is included in all calls made by the Test Bed to the test service, allowing the test service to use it when making the call to add log entries to the test session.
+It is the Test Bed that then maps these session IDs to the test sessions that are to be updated.

 Regarding the content log message to add, this is a simple text that will be added as-is to the test session log.
 It is interesting to note that when using the
 `GITB TDL log step`_ within a test case, you can use `expressions`_ to dynamically produce the log entry, referring for example to variables recorded in the test session's context.
 Using similar expressions in logging via test services is not supported.
 In other words, the provided message is considered as a simple text, not as an expression to evaluate.

-Finally, it is important to explain how to determine the address of the test bed's endpoint that receives log contents.
-The test service needs to determine this given that log entries are not communicated as synchronous responses to received test bed calls.
+Finally, it is important to explain how to determine the address of the Test Bed's endpoint that receives log contents.
+The test service needs to determine this given that log entries are not communicated as synchronous responses to received Test Bed calls.
 In fact, log entries should ideally be handled in an asynchronous manner to avoid blocking the service's main processing (e.g. the validation of inputs for a validation service).
-The approach followed to determine the test bed's logging endpoint is to use `WS-Addressing`_ whereby the test bed includes a specific SOAP header with a reply address whenever it calls the test service.
-When developing the test service you thus have two approaches available to determine the test bed's endpoint address:
+The approach followed to determine the Test Bed's logging endpoint is to use `WS-Addressing`_ whereby the Test Bed includes a specific SOAP header with a reply address whenever it calls the test service.
+When developing the test service you thus have two approaches available to determine the Test Bed's endpoint address:

     * Lookup the `WS-Addressing`_ header and use its value as the endpoint address.
-    * Skip the dynamic lookup by simply adding the test bed's endpoint address to the service's configuration.
+    * Skip the dynamic lookup by simply adding the Test Bed's endpoint address to the service's configuration.

 Using `WS-Addressing`_ makes this process transparent and never needs updates for address changes.
-In addition, it permits the same test service instance to be used at the same time by multiple test bed instances if this is needed.
-If you choose to simply define the test bed callback address as part of the service's configuration, you need to ensure that the configured value is the final address to be used by the service, catering for things such as reverse proxies and Docker container names.
-Assuming the test bed is running without a proxy, on your localhost and with default port mappings (i.e. its a development instance) the default endpoints are:
+In addition, it permits the same test service instance to be used at the same time by multiple Test Bed instances if this is needed.
+If you choose to simply define the Test Bed callback address as part of the service's configuration, you need to ensure that the configured value is the final address to be used by the service, catering for things such as reverse proxies and Docker container names.
+Assuming the Test Bed is running without a proxy, on your localhost and with default port mappings (i.e. its a development instance) the default endpoints are:

     * http://localhost:8080/itbsrv/ValidationClient when called from a validation service.